Josh Mason

-Joshua Mason (born 19 March 2002) is a British racing driver who is currently racing in the Euroformula Open Championship with CryptoTower Racing.
+Joshua Mason Akinwunmi (born 19 March 2002) is a British racing driver who last raced in Indy NXT with Abel Motorsports.
+He is a race winner in Formula Regional Oceania, as well as both the Euroformula Open and BRDC British F3 Championships.
+He also completed a partial season of FIA Formula 2 with PHM Racing in 2023.

-He is of Caribbean and Nigerian descent, and grew up between Sussex and the Cayman Islands.

 Career

 Karting

-Mason began competing in karts at the relatively late age of 14, taking part in club racing before moving into car racing.
+Mason began competing in karts at the relatively late age of fourteen, taking part in club racing before moving into car racing.

 BRDC British F3

 2018

 In 2018, Mason graduated to car racing, driving for Lanan Racing in the BRDC British Formula 3 Championship.
 Having made his debut at Rockingham, the Brit would return to the series for the second half of the campaign, managing to win the reverse-grid race in the final round at Silverstone after it had been abandoned due to heavy rain following two laps behind the Safety car.

 2019

 He stayed at Lanan Racing for the 2019 season, competing as the team's sole full-time entrant.
 Despite this, Mason would manage to score three podiums in reverse-grid races, including a victory at Donington Park, where he overtook poleman Pavan Ravishankar at the Safety car restart.
 The Briton ended up twelfth in the standings in a season that, given his lack of overall experience, he described as "having gone well".